DFreireF/coll2tex/README.md

 Run it as a python module

-    python -m collodstex /your/path/with/thefile.ods
+    python -m coll2tex /your/path/with/thefile.ods

 Or once installed, you can use from anywhere with:

-    collodstex /your/path/with/thefile.ods
+    coll2tex /your/path/with/thefile.ods

 Then it will create a `thefile.tex` at `/your/path/with/thefile.tex` with authors and affiliations.
 Output file name can be changed by `--texout` option.